 Cut the stems of oregano to fit onto dehydrator trays.
 Spread the stems out on the trays in a single layer and place trays in the dehydrator.

-Turn the dehydrator to the lowest possible temperature and close the lid.
+Turn the dehydrator to the lowest temperature and close the lid.
 Let the dehydrator run until oregano leaves are crispy and dry.
-Check after 1 hour and then every 15 minutes after.
+Check after 1 hour and then every 15 minutes after, the amount of time until fully dry will again depend on your dehydrator and climate.

 Removing the Leaves